+2019/20 2018/19

+£000 £000

+Opening Soft Loans 224 215

+Nominal Value of New Loans Granted During the Period 11 7

+The fair value adjustment on initial recognition 3 (2)

+Loans Repaid During the Period (3) (2)

+Reclassification 0 0

+The fair value adjustment on reclassification/prior year 0 6

+Other changes 0 0

-2018/19 2017/18 Opening Soft Loans 215 114 Nominal Value of New Loans Granted During the Period 7 11 The fair value adjustment on initial recognition (2) (2) Loans Repaid During the Period (2) (12) Reclassification 0 98 The fair value adjustment on reclassification/prior year advances 6 6 Nominal value of loans at the end of the period 224 215
+Nominal value of loans at the end of the period 235 224

 The new advances are lifetime loans granted to owner occupiers which will be repaid on the sale of the property.
-No interest is charged on the loans and a fair value adjustment has been made assuming the loan is repaid after 10 years.
+The reclassification relates to lifetime loans granted to owner occupiers and loans to owners of homes of multiple occupation in previous years which will be repaid on the sale of the property.
+In all cases no interest is charged on the loans and a fair value adjustment has been made assuming the loan is repaid after 10 years.